melahn/helm-chartmap/README.md

 Java 8 or later.

-Helm Client 2.9.1 or later.
-The Helm Client is required since the chart map is based on the dependencies discovered by the Kubernetes Helm client.
-I have tested it with version 2.9.1 of the Helm Client though other versions may also work.
+The Helm Client is required since the chart map is based on the dependencies discovered by the Kubernetes Helm client using the *helm template* command.
+I have tested it with version 3.5.2 of the Helm Client though other versions may also work.

 For instructions on installing the Helm Client, see https://docs.helm.sh/using_helm/#installing-helm